Baqend/guide/src/index.md

   </tr>
 </table>

-**Note**: It is currently no way to check if a user has permissions to perform an operation without actually performing the operation.
+**Note**: There is currently no way to check if a user has permissions to perform an operation without actually performing the operation.

 ## Anonymous Users & Public Access